tcltk/tcl/doc/dev/strings.md

 While Tcl's support of Unicode slept, Unicode itself evolved and had the language of its conformance standards tightened and refined.
-The conception of Unicode defined as seqeunces of 16-bit code units faded away, and the 16-bit system, UTF-16, became just one of several encodings to be used.
+The conception of Unicode defined as seqeunces of 16-bit code units faded away, and the 16-bit representation, UTF-16, became just one of several encodings to be used.
 Fundamentally each distinguishable Unicode text that exists *or that ever will exist under future revisions of Unicode* became defined as a sequence of zero or more symbols from the alphabet of ***unicode scalar values***.
-A unicode scalar value is associated in the Unicode character set with a code value that can be expressed as a 21-bit integer, but also constrained to exclude the values associate with the surrogate extension mechanism.
+A unicode scalar value is associated in the Unicode character set with a code value that can be expressed as a 21-bit integer, but also constrained to exclude the values associated with the surrogate extension mechanism.
 The code values of unicode scalar values are in the integer ranges 0 to 55,295 (0x0000 to 0xD7FF) and 57,344 to 1,114,111 (0xE000 to 0x10FFFF).
 From this perspective, the Tcl 8.1 string values were no longer seen as